The global e-commerce (online selling) marketplace continues to grow.

 You Can Sell a Larger Range and Quantity of Items

 If you have the capital available, you can take advantage of as many arbitrage opportunities as you want to.
-You don’t need to specialise in a specific niche or item, either.
+You don’t need to specialize in a specific niche or item, either.
 If you see an opportunity to resell a consumer electronics item, and another to resell a children’s toy, why not take advantage of it?

 You Have Some Slack to Make Mistakes and Learn as You Go